jclement/garageberrypi/README.md

 The `start` script automatically uses `gpio-admin` to export the two pins.

 ## Installation & Startup

+After you have a RPi with NodeJS installed...

 ```sh
 $ git clone git@github.com:jclement/garageberrypi.git